Dentures Rock Hill

 Bid Farewell to Gaps in Your Smile

 Do you suffer from extensive tooth loss?
 You’re not alone.
 According to the American College of Prosthodontists (ACP), roughly 178 million Americans are missing at least one tooth, and 40 million are missing all their teeth.
 If you contribute to either statistic, you understand just how much tooth loss can affect your quality of life.
 Fortunately, you don’t have to live that way forever.
-At Coombs, Ross & Sourlis Family Dentistry, our restorative dentist offers dentures to help rebuild your smile and recharge your confidence.
+At Coombs, Ross & Sourlis Family Dentistry of Rock Hill, our restorative dentists offer dentures in Rock Hill to help rebuild your smile and recharge your confidence.
 If you’re ready to bid farewell to gaps in your grin, continue reading or schedule a consultation with our team today!

-Why Choose Coombs, Ross & Sourlis Family Dentistry for Dentures?
+Why Choose Coombs, Ross & Sourlis Family Dentistry of Rock Hill for Dentures?

 Who Is a Good Candidate for Dentures?